Long-Term Vision and Coach Development in Global Basketball

 - Special Situations

 Some coaches reading this may wonder why I place such an emphasis on a shared vision in the first place.
 Upon arriving as manager at Barcelona, the football legend Johan Cruyff found that all youth teams were trained in a style specific to their own head coach.
 13 different youth teams could mean 13 different styles.
 This meant kids had to re-learn something every year as they moved up the program.
 It is exactly the same in basketball.
-Even in the big EuroLeague teams I struggle to watch some youth games as there is no coherent style of play, let alone consistencies from age group to age group.
+Even in the big EuroLeague teams I struggle to watch many youth games as there is no coherent style of play, let alone consistencies from age group to age group.
 The same can be said about practices, with a random collection of drills in each age group team.
 Often you can watch several different teams from the same club practice, but there are absolutely no commonalities in coaching methodology and style of play.

 2. Coach Development

-Once the technical plans are introduced the youth coordinator/ technical director has to have a plan for helping coaches bring the plan to life.
+Once frameworks are introduced, the youth coordinator/ technical director has to have a plan for helping coaches bring the plan to life.
 Having coaches contribute to the plan increases the buy-in as opposed to coming in and saying “this is how you must coach.”
 This is simply not something which will make any youth coach feel valued or part of the process.
 Technical directors must make their coaches feel comfortable, picking the most important things to align on.
 Regardless of whether coaches are volunteers or professional has no difference: the challenge is to find a way to make it work with who they have available on the coaching team.

 A lot of the coaches at clubs I have observed in Europe are so busy with practices or other basketball activities, that it leaves little time for their personal growth and coach development.
 I am a big believer in having a program which invests in personal growth and coach development.
 Not only does this lead to coaches feeling better about themselves, but more coaches wanting to be a part of a club which genuinely has their best interests at heart.